thehappycheese/nicks_intervals_py/docs/ponderings.md

 # Ponderings

-## 1.0 - Anatomy of an Interval Object
+## 1.0 - Anatomy of an iInterval Object

+### 1.1 Constructing an iInterval
-An interval consists of exactly two 'Bounds'
+An interval consists of exactly two 'iBounds' which specify the endpoints of the interval and also define weather the bounds themselves form part of the interval:

 ```python
 from NicksIntervals.iInterval import iInterval